prathimacode-hub/IoT-Spot/README.md

 Your projects should contain this flow to maintain similarity across all other projects.
 Make sure to note these things, before you create a PR.

 Create a folder of your project title.
-(Example : If you want to add a game of tic tac toe, then project name should be "Tic Tac Toe" and file name as "tic_tac_toe.py")
+(Example : If you want to add a LED blinking using 8051, then project should be placed under **8051 Scripts** with project title named as "LED Blinking" and file name as "led_blinking.c" if it's a C file)

 The project repository you had created would have :

-**file_name.py** - This python file is the project you have worked upon.
+**file_name.py** or **file_name.c** or **file_name.cpp** - This file is the project you have worked upon.

 **README.md** - This file is must included to get good understanding of the project (Elaborate it briefly about how it works using [README](https://github.com/prathimacode-hub/IoT-Spot/blob/main/.github/readme_template.md) template).

-**requirements.txt** - In this file, you should add all the libraries you had included in your project
+**requirements.txt** - In this file, you should add all the requirements you had used in your project

 **Images** - This folder would have all images added, be it screenshots or step by step process images.
+Also inclusion of block diagrams and emulator circuit diagrams are must to portray the project efficiently.

 **Related files** - The other additional and related files would be added up in "Related" folder.